 The immigration department might take anywhere between 4 to 8 weeks to process helper visa applications, depending on the number of applications.
 The period may get further extended if the department calls for further investigation.
 In such cases, obtaining a visa might take even 3 to 4 months.

-There are a lot of agencies operating in Hong Kong but not all are ethical; some have gotten warnings or licences revoked as a result of unfair practices.
-Take your time to do your research and choose one carefully, because you wouldn’t want your domestic worker to start her journey in the city (and with your family) carrying loans after being exploited by the agency.
+There are a lot of agencies operating in Hong Kong, but it’s important to take your time to do your research and choose an agency and helper carefully.
 These are some of the reputed domestic helper agencies in Hong Kong.

-A helper-employer matching service in Hong Kong, Singapore and the Middle East, HelperPlace is well-reputed for ethical practices and cutting out the middleman.
+A helper-employer matching service in Hong Kong, Singapore and the Middle East, HelperPlace is reputable for ethical practices and cutting out the middleman.
+Offering payment for the level of service that you require, it’s a popular database for potential employers to find a suitable helper.

-Arrow Employment Services – Well-reputed domestic helper agency in Hong Kong
+Arrow Employment Services – Reputable domestic helper agency in Hong Kong

-With clear FAQs, blogs and resorce material about hiring a helper in Hong Kong, Arrow Employment Services is often used for new hires as well as local contract finishers and helpers in Hong Kong facing termination because their employers are relocating.
+With clear FAQs, blogs and resource materials about hiring a helper in Hong Kong, Arrow Employment Services is often used for new hires as well as local contract finishers and helpers in Hong Kong facing termination because their employers are relocating.

 Fair Employment Agency – Ethical domestic helper agency in Hong Kong